What We Learned Migrating to React Server Components

 }

-This is the section that isn't really about code.
+This section isn't about code.

 // lib/queries/posts.ts